 He joined a new band called Eviction and performed at their City Limits debut just a few weeks later on May 9th with Half Life and Nuclear Assault.
-He also wrote the song "Diabolic Force," which was recorded on their first demo, "Struggle With Society".
-Although his time in Eviction was brief, George went on to start yet another great Pittsburgh thrash band, Bird of Prey, which he fronted, playing bass and singing.
-They made a good bit of noise for a few months, releasing a strong demo tape and playing some fantastic shows.
-Then, in early 1988, he left Pittsburgh for New York City.
+He also wrote the Eviction song "Diabolic Force," which was recorded on their first demo, "Struggle With Society".
+Although his time in Eviction was to be brief.

+After a few months George moved on and started yet another great Pittsburgh thrash band, Bird of Prey, which he fronted, playing bass and singing.
+They made a good bit of noise for a few months playing some fantastic shows.
+After releasing a strong demo tape, "Tales From The Crypt", the band band came to an abrupt halt when, in early 1988, George left Pittsburgh for New York City.

 It was a period of transition that forced us all to sharpen our focus.
 Jon and Eric were bringing new musical contributions daily.
 Chris Emerson was working diligently on his craft and it was showing.
-We were able to play a couple of gigs with the help of the talented Jeff Cherep of Doomwatch on bass (once again coming to our rescue), but the permanent bass player for Necropolis was proving elusive.
+We were able to play a couple of gigs with the help of the talented Jeff Cherep of Doomwatch on bass (once again coming to our rescue), but a permanent bass player for Necropolis was proving to be elusive.

-We spent the summer working on new material and hazing the suburban convert into our city kid counterculture.
+We spent the summer working on new material and hazing the suburban convert into our city-kid counterculture.
 He wasn't that dissimilar at heart, but he grew up in a very different world than the rest of us.
 We just kept pulling him into our orbit.

 With Brian in the fold, the latest, and final, Necropolis line-up was in place...